villanuevacarlos14/starshot-sample-project/README.md

 5. Run the db migration
   > dotnet ef database update
   or
-  > update-database in vs package console manage
+  > update-database in vs package console manager
 6. Run the project
 7. login using the default user seeded from migration:
   > in this case,